Bubbles

 The AI evolution

 Then we made our biggest bet: if we couldn't convince people to change their habits, we'd meet them where they already were – in endless meetings on Zoom, MS Teams, and Google Meet.
-We'd aim to become the place to unpack the meeting and distribute action items async to avoid endless, hard-to-schedule follow-ups.
-We developed an intelligent meeting recorder that could:
+We built an intelligent meeting recorder that auto-joined calls, generated AI transcripts, surfaced action items, and fed everything back into Bubbles so teams could follow up async – without scheduling yet another meeting.

 Meetings are perfectly encapsulated with AI transcript and next steps, with a space for highlights and discussion.
 Participants can follow-up without scheduling <em>another</em> synchronous meeting.